-- Grants awarded through the Arts Response Initiative and through Accessibility Fund: Project Support do not count towards a recipient’s two-grant limit.
+- Grants awarded through the Accessibility Fund: Project Support do not count towards a recipient’s two-grant limit.

 Operating grant online applications

 Grant applications are submitted through OAC’s online granting system, Nova.
 Approximately two months before an operating program deadline, applicants will receive an email from Nova inviting them to complete and submit an application.
-All application material and related subsequent documents/information must be submitted in Nova unless otherwise requested.
+All application material and related subsequent documents and information must be submitted in Nova unless otherwise requested.

 Your application includes: